w3c/encrypted-media/security-privacy-questionnaire.md

 # Encrypted Media Exensions v2 Self-Review Questionnaire: Security and Privacy

-Questionnare: https://w3ctag.github.io/security-questionnaire/ (as at 24 May 2024)
+Questionnare: https://w3ctag.github.io/security-questionnaire/ (as at 18 April 2025)

 ## 2.1 What information does this feature expose, and for what purposes?